|Nutrition Facts (per serving)|

 Pour 1/2 cup of the lemon juice into a small saucepan.
 Add the grated zest and the caster sugar and stir.
 Bring the mixture to a slow, gentle simmer and then leave to one side.

 In a medium-sized ceramic pot, bring the cream to a gentle boil over low heat.
 Make sure to cook the cream slowly, as a fast boil will spoil the cream and split it.

 Slowly whisk the lemon syrup into the hot cream.
-If preferred, strain the mixture into a clean jug.
-For a very tangy posset, don't strain.
+If preferred, strain the mixture into a clean jug, or if you want a very tangy posset, don't strain.

 Let the posset cool slightly and pour into small ramekins or glasses.